shubham-maurya/credit-worthiness-random-forests/README.md

 The initial names of the .csv files containing the data must be named as mentioned in 1CleaningFiles, or else the code should be changed accordingly to adjust the file name (inc=pd.read_csv('FILENAME.csv',header=0,low_memory=False).
 Beyond this stage, the code requires no adjustment.

 There are several design features of the model – for example, what condition to consider for a customer to be marked as ‘late’, what parameters (or combination of parameters) to incorporate to test the model.
-These are harder to explain over text; however -
-- 3LoanGap contains the decision rule I have used to flag defaulters
+- 3LoanGap contains the decision rule I have used to flag defaulter
 - 4MajorMod contains the significant parameters designed and taken into consideration

 The 5Model script gives the results, ultimately.